 Photos in this texture collection were taken by Tracy Durnell in 2015 and 2016 at Cape Disappointment State Park, along the Columbia River on the southwestern tip of Washington, and Ocean Shores, a small beach town on the northern side of Grays Harbor.

 The 18 texture photographs on this page by Tracy Durnell are licensed under a Creative Commons Attribution 4.0 International License.
 Please feel free to use these photos for any creative work as long as you clearly attribute them to Tracy Durnell.
 If you use one of my images, please let me know in the comments section, I’d love to see your work!
 (Please do not resell the photos as-is, either individually or in a collection – I am sharing them for free to help other artists and designers create new work inspired by Washington’s amazing outdoors.)

 More Free Textures for Artists and Graphic Designers

 Enjoy these textures?
-Check out my other free texture collections from Washington State:
+Check out my other free texture collections from Washington State and beyond: